sequba/h3mapgen-cellular-terrain/README.md

 ### Data representation description:

-The game map (board) is represented as a 2-d vector of squares.
-Namely: ` typedef vector<vector<Square> > Board; `
+The game map (board) is represented as a 2-d vector of cells.
+Namely: ` typedef vector<vector<Cell> > Board; `

-A single square can be in one of 4 states: white, black, swhite or sblack:
+A single cell can be in one of 4 states: white, black, swhite or sblack:
 ```
-enum Square {
+enum Cell {
         white,	black,
         swhite,	sblack
 };